 In May 2018, the Northern County Officers decided to gather together their DEOs for an overnight meeting.
 It was so successful that a further overnight was organised in April 2019.

 In the meantime, as a way of supporting Intermediate ecumenism, the National Ecumenical Officers decided to hold a 24 hour conference for all Ecumenical Officers.
-Ecumenism Today was a great success and a further conference is planned for 2020.
+Ecumenism Today was a great success and a further conference was planned for 2020.
 That conference will be longer – for about half the time, Ecumenical Officers will meet in denominational/CEO groupings and the rest of the time will be spent all together.
-CEOs have cancelled their annual Consultation in 2020 in favour of this all-EOs conference.
+CEOs have agreed that the CEO-only time during the conference will replace their annual Consultation.
+Unfortunately, the coronavirus situation pushed those plans to 2021 but the basic plan is unchanged.